Satisfactory Academic Progress (SAP) Policy for Financial Aid Recipients

 If you answered “yes” to question 23 on the FAFSA because you had a conviction for possessing or selling illegal drugs for an offense that occurred while you were receiving federal student aid, you may be ineligible for aid for a period of time based on the type and number of convictions.
 When you complete your FAFSA online, you will be linked to an electronic worksheet to assist you in determining whether your conviction affects your eligibility for federal student aid.

-Muskegon Community College is accredited by the Higher Learning Commission of North Central Association of College and Universities.
+Muskegon Community College is accredited by the Higher Learning Commission.
 Student who wish to review a copy of the document describing the College’s accreditation should contact the the President’s Office, Room 400; 231-777-0303.

 STATEMENT OF COMPLIANCE

 In compliance with Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972 and the Rehabilitation Act of 1973, Muskegon Community College does not discriminate on the basis of race, creed, color, national origin, mental or physical handicaps, age or sex in any of its policies, practices or procedures.
 This includes, but is not limited to, admissions, employment, financial aid, educational services, programs and activities.

 Information regarding drug abuse prevention programs is available by contacting the Human Resources Office at 231-777-0407 or the Counseling Office at 231-777-0362.
 It includes health counseling, information and referral services.